-Shia LeBeouf spending a month living alone in Finland cabin
+Shia LaBeouf spending a month living alone in Finland cabin

-HELSINKI (AP) — Shia LeBeouf’s latest stunt is to spend a month isolated in a cabin in Finland’s remote Lapland region with his only communication with the outside world coming via text message to visitors to a Helsinki museum.
+HELSINKI (AP) — Shia LaBeouf’s latest stunt is to spend a month isolated in a cabin in Finland’s remote Lapland region with his only communication with the outside world coming via text message to visitors to a Helsinki museum.

 The project is called #ALONETOGETHER and involves the other two members of the actor’s art collective, Nastja Ronkko and Luke Turner.
 Ronkko and Turner are also spending time isolated in separate cabins in Lapland beginning Wednesday.

-Note: This story has been changed to correct a misspelling in the actor’s last name, which is spelled LaBeouf, not LeBeouf.